iseessel/Ruby-Maverick-MVC/README.md

 # README

 ## Overview
 Ruby Maverick(MVC) is a light-weight MVC built in Ruby, inspired by Ruby on Rails.
-This API is currently in production.
 1. Clone Repo
 2. Create your database, models, controllers, and routes.
 3. Run $ bundle exec ruby app.rb in the app directory in order to run your server locally.